-40. STOCKTON KINGS MURAL This mural, located at 224 E. Miner Ave. shows an image of a basketball court flanked by the Stockton King's logos.
+This mural, located at 224 E. Miner Ave, shows an image of a basketball court flanked by the Stockton King's logos.
 It was recently added to Downtown Stockton's mural collection in 2018 by Sacramento-based artist Jeremy Stanger to commemorate the induction of the Stockton Kings, a National Basketball Association's G League team owned by the Sacramento Kings.
-They will begin playing at the Stockton Arena in November of 2018.

-41. MUSICAL LEGACY OF DAVE BRUBECK Located at 20 N. Sutter St., is a mural painted by graffiti artist Anthony Padilla and commissioned by the Downtown Stockton Alliance as a part of the Postcards from Stockton program - along with #39.
+Located at 20 N. Sutter St., is a mural painted by graffiti artist Anthony Padilla and commissioned by the Downtown Stockton Alliance as a part of the Postcards from Stockton program - along with #39.
 "Take Five" to check out this piece commemorating the life and musical work of Dave Brubeck, famed jazz musician and graduate of Stockton's own University of the Pacific.